shehab-as/LeetCodeCPP/README.md

 Compiled list of LeetCode solutions in C++11.

-This repo serves as a collection of LeetCode solutions and a compiled lists of questions for those prepping for upcoming interviews or those who just enjoy problem solving!
+#### This repo serves as a collection of LeetCode solutions and a compiled lists of questions for those prepping for upcoming interviews or those who just enjoy problem solving!

+### This repo is frequently updated with either additional solutions to new problems or improvement on existing solutions.
+I welcome any pull requests!

 Current Stats